-In addition to the accommodations provided by the Office of Disability Services, students are encouraged to use other on-campus resources.
+In addition to the accommodations provided by the Office of Disability Services, students are encouraged to use the following on-campus resources.

-Assistive Technology Labs combine the efforts of the Office of Disability Services, the libraries and Information Technology Services.
-The goal of the labs is to provide the latest assistive technology for individuals with physical, visual, psychological and learning disabilities.
+The Assistive Technology Lab combines the resources of the Office of Disability Services (ODS), the Smith College libraries and the college's Educational Technology Services (ETS).
+The goal of the lab is to provide the latest assistive technology for individuals with physical, visual, psychological or learning disabilities.

-The Jacobson Center, located in Seelye 307, offers a variety of services to help students develop skills in writing and effective learning and the staff at the center are eager to address the needs of students with learning disabilities.
+The Jacobson Center, located in Seelye 307, offers a variety of services to help students develop skills in writing and effective learning.
+Jacobson Center staff make every effort to address the needs of students with learning disabilities.

 Professional Writing Counselors

 A staff of professional writing counselors is available to review student drafts, point out strengths and weaknesses, listen to new ideas, and make suggestions for improvement.
-In the evenings and on weekends the same services are provided by student writing assistants stationed in the center and other campus locations.
+In the evenings and on weekends, the same services are provided by student writing assistants stationed in the center and at other campus locations.

-In the tutorial program, students seeking help with a particular subject—virtually any subject taught at Smith—are matched with student tutors who have done well in the subject and have been recommended by faculty members.
-All of these services are free and are used by substantial numbers of Smith students, ranging from first-year students taking their first college courses to seniors writing honors essays.
+In the tutorial program, students seeking help with a particular subject taught at Smith are matched with student tutors who have done well in that subject and have been recommended by faculty members.
+All of these services are free and are used by substantial numbers of Smith undergraduates, ranging from first-year students taking their first college courses to seniors writing honors essays.

 Time Management & Study Skills